 Activating the Commonwealth to achieve SDG 8.7

-Our report outlines the complexity of the abuses contained within SDG 8.7: the legacy of colonialism, rapid population growth, poverty, unchecked economic globalisation, conflict, political instability and weakened governance have created a fertile environment for high levels of forced labour, modern slavery, human trafficking, child labour, and child soldiers.
+CHRI has been leading research and advocacy work on SDG 8.7 within the Commonwealth since 2016.
+In April 2018, during the Commonwealth Heads of Government Meeting (CHOGM) in the United Kingdom, CHRI launched its report Creating an Effective Coalition to Achieve SDG 8.7.
+Our report outlines the complexity of the abuses contained within SDG 8.7: the legacy of colonialism, rapid population growth, poverty, unchecked economic globalisation, conflict, political instability, and weakened governance have created a fertile environment for high levels of forced labour, modern slavery, human trafficking, child labour, and child soldiers.
 Commonwealth States are forecast to be home to 30.4% of the world’s population by 2050, which will put further strain on limited resources, increasing the number of potential victims.
-Climate change and the rapid deterioration of ecosystems presents a further challenge to tackling these issues as many Commonwealth States are Small Island Developing States, which makes them particularly vulnerable to the displacement of millions due to rising sea levels and food insecurity resulting from desertification.
+Climate change and the rapid deterioration of ecosystems present a further challenge to tackling these issues, as many Commonwealth States are Small Island Developing States, which makes them particularly vulnerable to the displacement of millions due to rising sea levels and food insecurity resulting from desertification.

 Our report also presents eight recommendations to the Commonwealth and Member States as related to SDG 8.7, based on CHRI’s theory of change: